Must-Know CPG definitions and Jargon: The Ultimate Guide

 Base Weighted Weeks (BWW): A measure of the quantity of promotional support a product has received.
 Unlike Cume Weighted Weeks, BWW reflects the relative significance of individual retail stores for sales of a product.

-Basket Size: The amount spent by customers (often cross multiple products) in a single transaction.
+Basket Size: The amount spent by customers (often across multiple products) in a single transaction.

 Benchmark: A specified standard that any promotional or sales activity can be calculated against.